dgmz/stlink-trace/README.md

 stlink-trace
 ============

-ST-Link V2 ITM trace utility
+ST-Link V2 ITM trace utility.

 This utility can be used with an ST-Link V2 JTAG device connected to an STM32Fxxx series microcontroller to capture the ITM data sent via the printf port (ITM stimulus port 0).